2025: A Year in Review

 Exhibitions, Public Programmes, and Initiatives

-On view at the Bawa Space through May 2025, Design in the Moment was a collaboration between Phantom Hands and the Geoffrey Bawa Trust, presenting a re-edited selection of furniture, lighting, and objects designed by Geoffrey Bawa’s practice in the latter half of the twentieth century.
-Public programming included monthly curatorial tours, a talk by Phantom Hands co-founder Aparna Rao, and a well-attended furniture origami workshop led by Colombo-based artist Shazad Synon.
+On view at the Bawa Space through May 2025, Design in the Moment was a collaboration between Phantom Hands and the Geoffrey Bawa Trust, co-curated by Channa Daswatte and Aparna Rao, presenting a re-edited selection of furniture, lighting, and objects designed by Geoffrey Bawa’s practice in the latter half of the twentieth century.
+Public programming included monthly curatorial tours by Channa Daswatte, a talk by Phantom Hands co-founder Aparna Rao, and a furniture origami workshop led by Colombo-based artist Shazad Synon.

 Following the exhibition, the Phantom Hands x Geoffrey Bawa Collection received international recognition at Salone del Mobile (Milan Design Week), and at AD Design shows in Mumbai and Hyderabad.